pkuqiwang/alphafold/README.md

 # Run AlphaFold on AWS Deep Learning EC2

-After the publication of the [Nature Article](https://www.nature.com/articles/s41586-021-03819-2) and open source of open source of [AlphaFold](https://deepmind.com/research/case-studies/alphafold) on [github](https://github.com/deepmind/alphafold), there has been tremendous interest in the scientific community to try AlphaFold out first hand.
-With the easy access to compute resources on AWS with NVidia GPU, it is one of easiest and fastest ways to get AlphaFold running and try things out yourself.
+After the publication of the [Nature Article](https://www.nature.com/articles/s41586-021-03819-2) and open source of [AlphaFold](https://deepmind.com/research/case-studies/alphafold) on [github](https://github.com/deepmind/alphafold), there has been tremendous interest in the scientific community to try AlphaFold out first hand.
+With the easy access to compute resources on AWS with NVidia GPUs, it is one of easiest and fastest ways to get AlphaFold running and try things out yourself.

-In this step-by-step instruction, we will show you have to install AlphaFold on an AWS Deep Learning EC2 instance with GPU and run prediction using AlphaFold with CASP14 samples.
-We will also show you have to create snapshot for future use to reduce the effort of setting it up again.
+In this step-by-step instruction, we will show you have to install AlphaFold on an AWS Deep Learning EC2 instance with GPU and run predictions using AlphaFold with CASP14 samples.
+We will also show you have to create snapshot for future use to reduce the effort of setting it up again and save cost.

 > If you are not interested in the process of setting up the EC2 environment from scratch, but would like to run AlphaFold as soon as possible.
-Jump to [Recreate a new Deep Learning EC2 with snapshot of data volume](#recreate-a-new-deep-learning-ec2-with-snapshot-of-data-volume) section and use the provided public snapshot to create the EC2.
+Jump to [Recreate a new Deep Learning EC2 with snapshot of data volume](#recreate-a-new-deep-learning-ec2-with-snapshot-of-data-volume) section and use the provided public snapshots to create the EC2.

 ## Launch AWS Deep Learning EC2 Instance

-In this section, we will demonstrate step by step how to set up an AWS EC2 using one of pre-built Deep Learning AMI from AWS.
-It has most of the AlphaFold dependencies installed already and will save lots of time.
+In this section, we will demonstrate how to set up an AWS EC2 instance using one of pre-built Deep Learning AMI (Amazon Machine Image) from AWS.
+It already has lots of the AlphaFold dependencies installed and will save lots of time for the setup.

 1. Go to [AWS EC2 console](https://console.aws.amazon.com/ec2).
 In the AWS region of your choice, launch a new EC2 instance with Deep Learning AMI by searching `Deep Learning AMI`.
 In the steps below, we will use a Deep Learning AMI based on Ubuntu 18.04.

 ![ec2ami](images/ec2ami.png)

-2. Choose p3.2xlarge with 1 GPU as the instance type.
+2. Choose **p3.2xlarge** with 1 GPU as the instance type.

 ![p32xlarge](images/p32xlarge.png)

 3. Configure the proper VPC setting based on your AWS environment requirements.

-4. Set the system volume to 200GB and add one new data volume of 3TB in size.
+4. Set the system volume to 200GB and add one new data volume of 3TB (3072GB) in size.

 ![ebsvolume](images/ebsvolume.png)